 The Artists Behind CLUELESS: SENIOR YEAR

 Ugh, as if!
 Back in 1995, we got a gloriously made film called Clueless.
 The film was directed by Amy Heckerling and still to this day has a huge cult following.
 However, when word came that there was going to be a CLUELESS: SENIOR YEAR graphic novel coming out under BOOM! we were stoked.
-For the longest time, this TPB was rarely anywhere online and if you truly wanted it, you needed to buy it for a good price.
+For the longest time, this TPB is rarely anywhere online and if you truly want it, you need to buy it for a good price.
 Nonetheless, we finally got it — less than a year later.

 Released in 2017, we finally got our hands CLUELESS: SENIOR YEAR.
 A ton of great masterminds are behind this gem, Amber Benson and Sarah Kuhn are writers on CLUELESS.
 The characters were created by Amy Heckerling.
 The illustration is by Siobhan Keenan, coloring by Shan Murphy, and lettering is by Jim Campbell.
 Last, but never least, we have the cover by Natacha Bustos.

 CLUELESS: SENIOR YEAR Is So Out-Of-This-World!

 Beverly Hills is back and better than ever in this new CLUELESS adventure.
 It is the senior year at Bronson Alcott High School and Cher, Dionne, and Tai find themselves in a slight identity crisis.

 Where are they meant to go?
 What are they meant to do after high school?
 What will happen to their love lives?
 Thankfully, they all have each other to lean on in the hard moments of life.